turbot/guardrails-docs/docs/getting-started/getting-started-aws/send-alert-to-email/index.md

 # Send an Alert to Email

 In this guide you'll learn how to enable Guardrails notifications and configure the notification rules to send email notifications.
 Similar configuration options exist to send notifications to Slack or Teams channels, and to generic webhooks.
-To see notifications in action, please checkout our [launch week annoucment blog post]().
+Our [launch week announcement blog post](/guardrails/blog/2023/10/guardrails-notifications) includes a demo of notifications in action.

 This is the eighth guide in the *Getting started with AWS series*.